by Tim Gilmore, 3/8/2019

 Florida was the pioneer peninsula.
 With Key West another 500 miles away, Jacksonville had been, for a time, the furthest south most people would go.
 As Florida developed southward, Jacksonville became “the Gateway City,” remaining Florida’s metropolis even as Miami blossomed in Florida’s 1920s real estate boom.

 In 1926, seven buildings at least 10 stories tall rose at once, dramatizing the Jacksonville skyline.
-Still standing in Riverside are the Park Lane Apartments, and downtown: the Greenleaf and Crosby Building, the Carling / Hotel Roosevelt, the Atlantic Bank Annex, and the Barnett National Bank Building.
+Still standing in Riverside are the Park Lane Apartments, and downtown: the Greenleaf and Crosby Building, the Carling / Hotel Roosevelt, the Atlantic Bank Annex, the Lynch Building (now 11E Apartments) and the Barnett National Bank Building.

 The downtown four still stand within a block of each other, assembled like a family.
 They contribute to an older and more urban feel than comparable city blocks of newer Florida cities like Orlando and Sarasota.